American Curl Cat Characteristics (Quick Facts)

 However, due to uniquely shaped ears, this breed is known to develop ear problems because of a narrower ear canal.

 - Obesity: This breed can become obese if not fed properly.
-Stick to weight control food, like Hill’s Science Diet to prevent obesity.
+Stick to weight control food to prevent obesity.
 Talk with your vet so he can design a proper meal plan for your cat.

 This is a very healthy breed, with an average lifespan of 15 years.
 Since they don’t have any genetic health problems, some cats live for 20 years.

 Because of the unique structure of their ears, this breed is prone to wax buildup.